~ Sandal Magna Castle ~

 Fife from Ravenspurn in Yorkshire and took the

-Scottish crown for a short duration, however he soon came
+Scottish crown for a short duration, however he soon came back

-in his attempt to flee the Scots who had discovered he had covertly
+attempt to flee the Scots who had discovered he had covertly

 agreed with Edward III that Edward would be his overlord7.